 The Nuclear AMRC’s core R&D capabilities cover:

-Our research factory on the Advanced Manufacturing Park in South Yorkshire is based around a 5,000 sq m open-plan workshop, staffed by more than 80 experienced manufacturing engineers and operators.
-Our workshop is designed for working on production-scale technology demonstrators, and hosts over £35 million worth of state-of-the-art manufacturing equipment.
+Our large-scale R&D capabilities are based at the Advanced Manufacturing Park in South Yorkshire.
+Our research factory is based around a 5,000 sq m open-plan workshop, designed for working on production-scale technology demonstrators with over £35 million worth of state-of-the-art manufacturing equipment.
 Many of our machining centres and welding cells feature unique capabilities, or are the largest or most powerful of their kind available for independent industrial research anywhere in the world.

-Modularisation R&D is based at the Nuclear AMRC Birkenhead facility, at the site of our member Cammell Laird.
-We are also developing our capabilities in new technology areas including control & instrumentation and equipment qualification at the new Nuclear AMRC Midlands facility in Derby.
+Modularisation R&D is based at the Nuclear AMRC Birkenhead facility, and we are developing our capabilities in new technology areas including control & instrumentation at Nuclear AMRC Midlands in Derby.

 The capabilities of our workshop are matched by the expertise of our team.
 You can draw on the knowledge and skills of more than 80 experienced manufacturing engineers and operators, with over 1,000 person-years of practical experience.